-To stand for election to the Co-op Members' Council in 2018 you needed to have:
+To stand for election to the Co-op Members' Council in 2019 you need to have:

 - earned at least 500 of these points by spending across any of the wholly-owned businesses in the Co-op Group (Co-op Food, Co-op Electrical, Co-op Insurance, Co-op Funeralcare and Co-op Legal Services)